-National Hispanic Heritage Month honors the cultures and history of both Hispanic and Latino Americans.
+National Hispanic Heritage Month honors the cultures and history of both Hispanic and Latin Americans.
 Each year, from September 15th to October 15th, we celebrate the contributions of those from Spain, Mexico, the Caribbean, and Central and South America.
 This article will highlight the story of a successful Hispanic entrepreneur and the journey he took to gain prosperity.
-Learn what this Columbian-born millionaire thinks about money, business, and of course, dancing.
+Learn what this Colombian-born millionaire thinks about money, business, and of course, dancing.

 Beto Perez had impoverished beginnings

 As the creator of the highly energetic dancing workout, called Zumba, Beto Perez retains a $30 million net worth.
 He is world-famous and considered a successful Hispanic entrepreneur.
 Yet, many are surprised to know that he wasn’t always wealthy.

 As a child, Perez always had an appetite for dance.
 However, he could not afford lessons.
 His love never died, and one day as a young adult, he entered into a national lambada contest.
 His natural skill allowed him to win.
 It was indeed an exciting conquest!